gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Dependencies declared this way will apply to all source sets for the component.

-### Software Model DSL for declaring external dependencies
+### External dependencies for Java libraries

-It is now possible to declare dependencies on external modules via the Software Model DSL:
+It is now possible to declare dependencies on external modules for a Java library in the software model:

+    repositories {
+        jcenter()
+    }

     model {
         components {
             main(JvmLibrarySpec) {